Hybrid Investment

-Hybrid investments, also known as derivatives or just hybrids, are a form of investment that combines equity and debt-like features, allowing companies to protect themselves against financial risks in securities transactions.
-This form of investment is essential for traders and investment professionals to diversify their asset portfolio.
-Hybrid Investments work to maintain a sense of security for both the business and the investor.
+Hybrid investments or just hybrids, also known as derivatives, are a form of investment that combines equity and debt-like features, allowing companies to protect themselves against financial risks in securities transactions.
+This form of investment allows traders and investment professionals to diversify their asset portfolio.
+Hybrid Investments work to maintain a risk balance for both the business and the investor.

-Types of Hybrid Investments
+Types

 The two most popular types of Hybrid Investments are Preferred Stock and Convertible Bonds.